2 Day Zion National Park Itinerary: A Complete Zion Travel Guide

 Cliffrose Springdale

-If you’re looking for the prettiest hotel in this Zion National Park Itinerary with convenient access to the park then consider Cliffrose Springdale for your accommodations.
+If youâre looking for the prettiest hotel in this Zion National Park Itinerary with convenient access to the park, then consider Cliffrose Springdale for your accommodations.
 Not only is it a 3-minute walk to the entrance of the park but the property is stunning!
 Set along the virgin river, this hotel offers two pool areas with cliffside views, an on-site restaurant, a spa, and beautiful rooms with full kitchens.
-We personally stayed here and felt so at home.
+We stayed here and felt so at home.
 Finally, they have plenty of lawn activities and outdoor fire pits.
+Hotel availability can be limited during spring break in March and April, so it’s important to book accommodations in advance.
 Book your stay!

 How to Get Around Zion

-Zion Shuttle – during the months of March-November, you are only able to access the Zion Scenic Canyon Drive by shuttle or bicycle.
+Zion Shuttle: during the months of March-November, you are only able to access the Zion Scenic Canyon Drive by shuttle or bicycle.
 There are two shuttle lines the Zion Canyon Shuttle and the Springdale Line.
 The Zion line starts at the visitor center inside the park and runs up to the Temple of Sinawa and back.
 The first shuttle runs at 6 am and the last shuttle leaves the temple of Sinawa at 8:15 pm.
 Finally, the Springdale line runs through the town and starts at 7 am.
-Both are completely free to ride and you don’t need reservations.
+Both are completely free to ride and you donât need reservations.
+The park shuttle is crucial for managing visitor traffic and ensuring smooth transportation to popular hiking spots, especially during peak seasons like spring and summer.
 More information is here.

-Rent Bikes – renting bikes in Zion was the highlight of our trip.
-I couldn’t recommend this more.
+Rent Bikes: renting bikes in Zion was the highlight of our trip.
+I couldnât recommend this more.
 We rented e-bikes from Zion Peddler ($25 an hour $75 for the entire day).
 We then rode along the entirety of Zion Canyon Scenic Drive and back for sunset.
 It was heavenly!
 Some things to note are you have to come to a complete stop when riding your bike when a shuttle is behind you in order for them to pass you.
-Surprisingly we didn’t run into too many shuttles during our sunset drive.
+Surprisingly we didnât run into too many shuttles during our sunset drive.

-Drive your Car – you are allowed to drive along the Zion-Mount Carmel Highway at all times of the year.
+Drive your Car: you are allowed to drive along the Zion-Mount Carmel Highway at all times of the year.
 You can access the Canyon Overlook trail from this road, Checkerboard Mesa, a couple of amazing viewpoints, and the epic tunnel.

 What to Pack for Zion

 - All the activewear!
 Most activities in Zion include the outdoors so it’s best to be comfortable.
 My favorite brand of activewear that has lasted me YEARS is Lululemon.
-I’ve also found some great lululemon dupes on Amazon and you can shop those all HERE.

 - Good quality hiking shoes: I wore these the entire time in Zion (aside from the narrows).
 It’s best to wear actual hiking shoes since the hikes can get pretty intense (especially Angels Landing).